September 16, 2024

 Property trusts, often referred to as Real Estate Investment Trusts (REITs), pool funds from multiple investors to invest in real estate assets.
-These funds can vary in strategy, ranging from diversified portfolio funds to funds that focus on a specific asset class such as residential buildings or commercial properties like shopping malls or office spaces.
+These funds can vary in strategy, ranging from diversified portfolios to funds that focus on a specific asset class such as residential buildings or commercial properties like shopping malls or office spaces.

 At its core, illiquidity refers to the difficulty in quickly converting assets into cash without a substantial change (diminution) in value.
 Think of it like trying to sell a concert ticket last minute; the closer to the event, the harder it might be to get your money’s worth.

 A feature of property trusts is the mechanism of redemptions that allows investors to convert their units in the trust back to cash.
 Typically, an investor will fill out a redemption form and lodge it with the Fund Manager who in turn will draw upon the cash reserves of the Fund to buy back (redeem) the investor’s units.
-However, the illiquid nature of real estate can pose a number of challenges, especially where the redemption amount exceeds the cash reserves available to the Manger.
+However, the illiquid nature of real estate can pose a number of challenges, especially where the redemption amounts exceed the cash reserves available to the Manger.
 In these circumstances, the Manager will typically announce a redemption freeze for a fixed period, or an indefinite period of time.
-Where this occurs investors are caught in an unfortunate predicament, especially if they have an urgent need for cash.
+When this occurs investors are caught in an unfortunate predicament, especially if they have an urgent need for cash.

 While property trusts offer diversification and the potential for attractive, reliable returns, the redemption process can be complex and protracted due to the illiquid nature of the underlying real estate assets.